10 easy tips to improve your gut health

 Over the last few years, there’s been a rise in the amount of people asking me about the importance of gut health – and with more and more research linking your digestive system to your brain function, it seems gut health is anything but a passing trend.

-If you’re keen to find out how the function of your gut affects the rest of your body, check out my article - Jessica Sepel’s guide to gut health.
+If you’re keen to find out how the function of your gut affects the rest of your body, check out our article - a guide to gut health.
 Once you understand the basics, challenge yourself to try these 10 easy ways to improve your gut health.

 1. Drink two litres of water each day